pingjuiliao/pin3.7_plugin/README.md

 $ make

 ```
-if this doesn't work, see the detailed setup below.
+if this doesn't work, see the detailed setup as following.

 ## Some advanced setups